hschneid/xfvrp/README.md

 There are a lot of solvers for the Vehicle Routing Problem (VRP) on github.
 Some are good at certain features (like CVRP or VRPTW) and some are quite complex.

-xfvrp is a fast and easy solver for Rich Vehicle Routing Problems like
+xfvrp is a fast and easy-to-use solver for Rich Vehicle Routing Problems like
 - Multi capacities
 - Multi time windows
 - Multi depots